 License

-Both Neon Postgres and OceanBase have their unique strengths and serve similar purposes effectively.
+Neon Postgres appears to have several advantages over OceanBase, particularly in popularity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Python, C, Objective-C. However, they differ in their additional technology choices: Neon Postgres uses JavaScript, Rust, Java, Swift, C# while OceanBase leverages C++, Perl, Lua.